techgrounds/techgrounds-JarBanf/06_AWS_3/01_IAM.md

     - <ins>AWS CloudFormation</ins>: IAM permissions can be used to control who can create, update, or delete CloudFormation stacks and what resources can be provisioned within those stacks
     - <ins>AWS RDS</ins>: IAM authentication allows you to manage database acces using IAM users and roles.
 - What is the difference between IAM and other similar services?
+    - ?
 - Where can I find this service in the console?
+    - Under the "Security, Identity, & Compliance" category.
 - How do I enable this service?
+    - When you create an AWS account, you begin with one sign-in identity that has complete access to all AWS services and resources in the account.
+This identity is called the AWS account root user and is accessed by signing in with the email address and password that you used to create the account.
+    - On the navigation pane bar under "Access management" you can select what you want to create and choose "create ...".
 - How can I link this service to other resources?
+    - In AWS, Identity and Access Management (IAM) is a critical service that enables secure control access to other AWS resources.
+IAM itself doesn't store data or host services but acts as a gatekeeper controlling who (identities) can do what (permissions) on which AWS resources.
+    - <ins>Granting Permissions</ins>: IAM allows you to create and manage identities (users, groups, roles) and grant them permissions to access specific AWS resources.
+You can assign permissions using IAM policies, which define what actions are allowed or denied on which resources.
+    - <ins>Resource Access Policies</ins>: Many AWS services have their own resource-level policies that work in conjunction with IAM.
+For example, Amazon S3 buckets, AWS Lambda functions, or Amazon RDS databases have their own resource policies that can be managed separately but integrated with IAM for user access control.